 Plus, things like basil are always out of stock at grocery stores.
 What's better than growing your own and guaranteeing that you'll always have some on hand?

-What are your favorite vegetables during the winter season?
+What are your favorite vegetables during the summer season?
 Let us know in the comments section!